 A fee may be charged for issuing a duplicate or replacement diploma.

-Diplomas for joint degree programs
+Diplomas for joint and collaborative degree programs – The term “joint” refers to programs in which the partnering institutions’ contributions to the delivery of the academic content of the program are approximately equal, and the term “collaborative” refers to programs in which the University of Missouri campus is predominantly responsible for delivering the academic content of the program.

 In addition to the requirements listed in Section A.2, candidates must also be approved by the person or body of the partner institution authorized to award degrees from that institution.

-Using the standard format and procedures for awarding of diplomas as indicated in Section A., diplomas for joint graduate degree programs awarded pursuant to a cooperative agreement between the University of Missouri and other Missouri public four-year institutions of higher education who do not offer graduate degrees shall also include the name of the partner institution.
+Using the standard format and procedures for awarding of diplomas as indicated in Section A., diplomas for joint and collaborative graduate degree programs awarded pursuant to a cooperative agreement between the University of Missouri and other Missouri public four-year institutions of higher education who do not offer graduate degrees shall also include the name of the partner institution.
 (See section 173.005.2(2) Missouri Revised Statutes Cum.
 Supp.
-2007)
+2007.)

+For institutions of higher education and/or collaborative degrees not covered by Section 220.020B.2, the following rule shall apply.
+Using the standard format and procedures for awarding of diplomas as indicated in Section A, diplomas for collaborative degree programs awarded pursuant to a cooperative agreement between the University of Missouri and other four-year institutions of higher education shall include the words, “in cooperation with” followed by the name of the partner institution only if the quality of the partnering institution has been validated and approved by a campus screening committee, the Provost, the Chancellor, and the President or designee, applying the criteria established by the President after consultation with the Intercampus Faculty Council, with such consultation to take place prior to the original establishment of such criteria and prior to any amendment of said criteria.
+The format of the diploma must be approved by the President.

 Certificates -- The term "certificate" refers to documents attesting completion of non-degree academic programs of study.